newrelic/fastly-to-insights/README.md

 This is the New Relic blessed way to get your Fastly metrics into Insights, packaged as a Docker container image for ease of use!

 In order to use the Fastly to Insights Docker image, you will need an active New Relic account with Insights, an active Fastly account with Read access, a New Relic Insights Insert key and a Fastly API Key.
+The Docker image can be found [here](https://cloud.docker.com/swarm/newrelic/repository/docker/newrelic/fastly-to-insights/general).

 ## How to use this image